paper-trail-gem/paper_trail/README.md

     >> last_change = Widget.versions.last
     >> user_who_made_the_change = User.find last_change.whodunnit.to_i

+You may want PaperTrail to call a different method to find out who is responsible.
+To do so, override the `user_for_paper_trail` method in your controller like this:

+    class ApplicationController
+      def user_for_paper_trail
+        logged_in? ? current_member : 'Public user'  # or whatever
+      end
+    end

 In a migration or in `script/console` you can set who is responsible like this:

     >> PaperTrail.whodunnit = 'Andy Stewart'